Adirondack Mountains

-Mountains in northeastern New York, U.S.
+Mountains in northeastern New York State, U.S.

-The Adirondack Mountains (/ˌædɪˈrɒndæk/ AD-i-RON-dak) are a massif of mountains in Northeastern New York which form a circular dome approximately 160 mi wide and covering about 5,000 mi2.
+The Adirondack Mountains (/ˌædɪˈrɒn.dæk/ ad-i-RON-dak) are a massif of mountains in Northeastern New York State which form a circular dome approximately 160 mi wide and covering about 5,000 mi2.
 The region contains more than 100 peaks, including Mount Marcy, which is the highest point in New York at 5,344 ft.
 The Adirondack High Peaks, a traditional list of 46 peaks over 4,000 ft, are popular hiking destinations.
-There are over 200 named lakes with the number of smaller lakes, ponds, and other bodies of water reaching over 3,000.
+There are over 200 named lakes with the number of smaller lakes, ponds, and other bodies of water reaching over 3,000, amidst the thousands of square miles of Adirondack taiga boreal forest.
 Among the named lakes around the mountains are Lake George, Lake Placid, and Lake Tear of the Clouds.
 The region has over 1200 mi of rivers.

 Although the mountains are formed from ancient rocks more than 1 billion years old, geologically, the mountains are relatively young and were created during recent periods of glaciation.
 Because of this, the Adirondacks have been referred to as "new mountains from old rocks."
-It is theorized that there is a hotspot beneath the region, which causes continued uplift at the rate of 1.5 to 3 cm annually.
+It is theorized that there is a hotspot beneath the region, which causes continued uplift at the rate of 1.5 to 3 mm annually.

 The Adirondack mountain range has such unusual characteristics compared to the area around it that it is divided into its own province within the Appalachian Highlands physiographic division.
 It is bounded by three other provinces: the St. Lawrence (Champlain) on the north, northeast; the Appalachian Plateau to the south, southwest; and the Valley and Ridge to the southeast.

 The entire region lies within Adirondack Park, a New York state protected area of over 6,000,000 acre.
 The park was established in 1892 by the state legislature to protect the region's natural resources and to provide recreational opportunities for the public.
 It covers over 20 percent of New York state's land area.